2023 Solar Incentives Guide for Macomb City, IL - Tax Credits & Rebates

 EcoWatch's Macomb City, IL Solar Incentives FAQs

-To find the right solar panel installer for you, check out our guide to the best solar companies in Macomb City.
+To find a top-rated solar panel installer, check out our guide to the top solar companies in Macomb City.

-You can reduce your carbon footprint by 500 pounds of CO2 a year when you install solar panels.
-This adds up to roughly 13,000 pounds in 20 years.
-Solar is also a renewable energy source, meaning that making the switch reduces the drain on our planet's resources.
+You can decrease your carbon footprint by 500 pounds of CO2 a year by installing solar panels.
+This adds up to roughly 13,000 pounds over 20 years.
+In addition, solar power is a renewable energy source, meaning that switching your home over reduces the drain on our planet's resources.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.